 Please note that you must discuss your application prior to submission to avoid you spending valuable time and energy on a potentially ineligible proposal.

 Completed applications must be received by 6pm on Monday 6 October 2003.

 Applications, clearly marked One To One , should be sent to the Live Art Development Agency at the address below.
 Please note we cannot accept faxed or emailed applications.
 We will only consider applications received by the deadline.

-Announcement of bursary awards will be made on 15 November 2002.
+Announcement of bursary awards will be made by mid November 2003.

 Notification of results

 We will write to applicants giving the result of their application.

 If your application is successful, you will receive an offer letter from the Live Art Development Agency that you will need to sign and return.
 We will publish a list of all the bursaries, which will be available on request.

 Successful applicants will be required to acknowledge the financial assistance of the Live Art Development Agency’s One To One Bursary Scheme in publicity for events and/or projects which have benefited from the bursary.

 If your application is unsuccessful, we will give you a reason for this.